API Reference

 | FRU AST | zeroproofml.layers.fru |

-Local rational-head flattening and denominator provenance |
+Local rational-head flattening plus experimental structural-validity provenance |

 | Visualization | zeroproofml.utils.viz |